PierreBeylard/Coursera_data_sciences/SQL/SQL.md

   (3, 'Vasudevan', 'Hima', 'Chicago', 'US')
 ;
 --3.
 Select all rows in the table
+__select__
+if necessary, we can use double quote to specify column's name that we want to select.
+It may be necessary when we load the data with header composed of mixed case in the database. example Id/ if columns header contains spaces or special characters as ' or () parentheses or bracket, they are commonly replaced by underscore _ .
+Example : Name of dogs will be mapped to Name_of_dogs.
 SELECT * FROM INSTRUCTOR
+SELECT "Id" FROM Dogs;
+SELECT "Name_of_dogs" from DOGS;
 ;
 --3b.
 Select firstname, lastname and country where city is Toronto __where__